HakonHarnes/tulleposten/README.md

 # Tulleposten - an online community news paper

-Assignment in TDAT2003 - Systemutvikling 2, autumn 2019
+Assignment in TDAT2003 - Systemd developement 2, autumn 2019

 ## How to run